gustwindjs/gustwind/documentation/node-compatibility-plan.md

 2. Add a Node load adapter.
 3. Add a Node build entrypoint.
 4. Replace the Deno dev shell with a Vite-based Node dev server.
-5. Clean up or remove the remaining Deno-specific helpers, wrappers, and Deno-first project copy once the Node path fully covers the practical workflow.
+5. Remove the remaining Deno-first project copy and internal tooling now that the Node path covers the practical workflow.

 ## Recommendation

 Do not start with "full Node compatibility".

 Start by making static builds and rendering work under Node.
-That baseline exists, the actual repository builds successfully through the Node CLI, and there is now a first Vite-based Node dev server as well.
-The next useful step is cleanup and consolidation: retire the redundant Deno-specific pieces where the Node path has already taken over, then remove the remaining Deno implementation and Deno-first project messaging once feature parity is reached.
+That baseline exists, the actual repository builds successfully through the Node CLI, and there is now a Vite-based Node dev server as well.
+The next useful step is final cleanup: strip the remaining Deno-first wording and internal tooling from the project so Node becomes the only first-class runtime story.